Mastodon Mastodon Mastodon Mastodon

 Step 1: Choose a Server (Instance)

-To find the most suitable server for you:
+To find the most suitable server:

 • Visit the official directory at joinmastodon.org/servers